Package insert / prescribing information

 Chemically Halobetasol propionate is 21-chloro-6α, 9-difluoro-11β,17-dihydroxy-16β-methylpregna-1,4-diene-3-20-dione,17-propionate, C25H31ClF2O5.
 It has the following structural formula:

 Halobetasol propionate has the molecular weight of 485.
 It is a white crystalline powder insoluble in water.

-Each gram of Halobetasol Propionate Ointment contains 0.5 mg/g of Halobetasol propionate in a base of aluminium stearate, pentaerythritol cocoate, propylene glycol, sorbitan sesquioleate, stearyl citrate, white petrolatum and white wax.
+Each gram of Halobetasol Propionate Ointment contains 0.5 mg/g of Halobetasol propionate in a base of aluminum stearate, white beeswax, pentaerythritol cocoate, propylene glycol, sorbitan sesquioleate, monostearyl citrate, and white petrolatum.

 Halobetasol - Clinical Pharmacology